static-analysis-engineering/codehawk/CodeHawk/README.md

 #### CodeHawk C Analyzer

-- CHC/cil-1.7.3-develop: CIL parser, develope by George Necula at Berkeley, modified for use in the CodeHawk C Analyzer.
+- CHC/cil-1.7.3-develop: CIL parser, developed by George Necula at Berkeley, modified for use in the CodeHawk C Analyzer.
 - CHC/cchcil: CodeHawk C source code parser, dependent on cil-1.7.3-develop
 - CHC/cchlib: dependent on CH_extern, CH